• Art magazine

 Again can be a form of liberation.
 An artist reported how this conscious waiver brought him closer to his art and opened new perspectives.
 Without distractions through household and obligations, he was able to devote himself all around his work.
 Less distraction and conscious waiver enable deeper concentration and create new creative freedom.

-In a time of the abundance of consumer goods and information, this reduction proves to be a refreshing counter -design to the omnipresent "more is better" .
-By consciously doing without material things, artists find new creative energy and more space for their artistic work.
+In an age of overabundance of consumer goods and information, this reduction proves to be a refreshing counterpoint to the ubiquitous "more is better ."
+By consciously foregoing material possessions, artists find new creative energy and more space for their artistic work.

 Keep tools visible but orderly